-Lower your expenses by getting one of these credit cards with no annual fee
+Lower your expenses by getting one of these credit cards with no annual fee | CNN Underscored

 - Redeem miles for any travel purchase at a rate of 1 cent per mile

-- Miles can also be transferred to any of Capital One’s 15 airline partners
+- Miles can also be transferred to any of Capital One’s 19 airline and hotel partners

 - No foreign transaction fees